Video Footage Shows Rayshard Brooks' Final Moments Before Police Shot & Killed Him

 Advertisement

 While only part of interaction was caught on the fallen body cameras, the remainder of the fatal struggle was caught on the officers’ dash cam, an additional camera outside of the Wendy’s restaurant, and the cell phone video of those watching nearby.
-The dash cam footage depicted the fight for a taser between the three men and the short pursuit of Brooks on foot around the parking lot after he grabbed hold of the stun gun, demanding that he put it down.
+The dash cam footage depicted the fight for a taser between the three men.
+Brooks then fled on foot around the parking lot, and, after he grabbed hold of the stun gun, police demanded he put it down.
 The Georgia Bureau of Investigation then released surveillance video that shows Brooks turning to point his taser at the officers and Rolfe firing at him with his handgun.

 Officer Rolfe, who ultimately killed Brooks, has since been fired from his position, and Officer Brosnan has been placed on administrative duty as of Sunday.
 Criminal charges against both men are pending as the Georgia Bureau of Investigation further communicates with Fulton County District Attorney Paul Howard, according to Fox 6 News.